 9.1.5 the whole shuttle shall be below the server's waist at the instant of being hit by the server's racket.
 The waist shall be considered to be an imaginary line round the body, level with the lowest part of the server's bottom rib;

-9.1.6 the shaft of the server's racket at the instant of hitting the shuttle shall be pointing in a downward direction;
+9.1.6 the shaft and the racket head of the server's racket at the instant of hitting the shuttle shall be pointing in a downward direction;

 9.1.7 the movement of the server's racket shall continue forwards from the start of the service (Law 9.2) until the service is delivered (Law 9.3);